-We have adopted formal codes of conduct defining standards of personal behaviour for Members and officers.
-The Democratic Services Manager (Monitoring Officer) monitors compliance with the Member's code of conduct The Executive Director (Head of Paid Services) has overall responsibility for ensuring compliance with the officer's code of conduct
+We have adopted formal codes of conduct defining standards of personal behaviour for Members and Officers.
+The Democratic Services Manager (Monitoring Officer) monitors compliance with the Member's code of conduct The Executive Director (Head of Paid Services) has overall responsibility for ensuring compliance with the officer's code of conduct.
+In March 2019 the Executive Director retired and the Director of Resource and an interim covered the role until the replacement started in May

 We have put in place effective systems to protect the rights of staff.
-We ensure that policies for whistle-blowing which are accessible to staff and those contracting with the Council, and arrangements for the support of whistleblowers, are in place.
+We ensure that policies for whistle-blowing are accessible to staff and those contracting with the Council, and arrangements for the support of whistle-blowers, are in place.